Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

 #### Using OAuth or environment variables directly

-The preferred method is to configure environment variables directly in Claude Code's configuration file without needing a separate `.env` file:
+The recommended method is to configure environment variables directly in Claude Code's configuration file without needing a separate `.env` file:

 ```bash
 # First, add the MCP server